AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Evaluation

 \subsection{Power Savings and Overhead at Varying Load Levels}

-} \rG{Fig.~\ref{fig:res_baseline_compare} shows how \tech affects power consumption and request latency against the baseline with P-states disabled and C-states and Turbo enabled. }

-\rG{We expect \tech to achieve significant power savings, thanks to the lower power of $C6A$/$C6AE$ compared to $C1$/$C1E$, while having a small impact on request latency because of the increased transition time (${\sim}100ns$) and the ${\sim}1\%$ frequency loss (discussed in Sec.~\ref{sec:perf_penalty}).
-While the increased transition time impacts each C-state transition, the impact of the frequency loss depends on the sensitivity of the workload to the core frequency reduction.}
+Fig.~\ref{fig:res_baseline_compare} shows how \tech affects power consumption and request latency against the baseline with \hoo{P-states disabled (i.e., frequency is set to base frequency, $P1$)} and C-states and Turbo enabled.
+We expect \tech to achieve significant power savings, thanks to the lower power of $C6A$/$C6AE$ compared to $C1$/$C1E$, while having a small impact on request latency because of the \hj{larger} transition time (${\sim}100ns$) and the ${\sim}1\%$ frequency loss (Sec.~\ref{sec:perf_penalty}).
+While the \hj{larger} transition time impacts each C-state transition, the impact of the frequency loss depends on the sensitivity of the workload to the core frequency reduction.

-\rG{Fig.~\ref{fig:res_baseline_compare}(a) shows the residency of the system in each C-state: as expected, idle time is progressively reduced as the load (reported in queries per second -- QPS) increases.
-Therefore, we expect \tech to provide higher power savings and lower impact on performance at low load.
+Fig.~\ref{fig:res_baseline_compare}(a) shows the residency of the system in each C-state: as expected, idle time progressively \hj{reduces} as load (queries per second -- QPS) increases.
+Therefore, we expect \tech to have larger power savings and lower impact on performance at low load.
 Indeed, Fig.~\ref{fig:res_baseline_compare}(b) shows that \tech reduces the average power consumption by up to $38\%$ at low load, with less than $1\%$ impact on both average and tail latency.
 At high load, \tech still provides $10\%$ power savings, with less than $1.3\%$ impact on tail latency.
-For reference, Fig.~\ref{fig:res_baseline_compare}(d) quantifies the scalability of our {\tt Memcached} service when increasing the core frequency from $2$\,GHz to $2.2$\,GHz (discussed in Sec. \ref{sec:power-model}). }
+For reference, Fig.~\ref{fig:res_baseline_compare}(d) shows the \hj{performance} scalability of {\tt Memcached} to increasing core frequency from $2$\,GHz to $2.2$\,GHz (Sec. \ref{sec:power-model}).

-\rG{ Fig.~\ref{fig:res_baseline_compare}(c) further analyzes the impact of \tech on average response time.
-We consider end-to-end (including network latency) and server-side only response time in two cases: the worst case, where we assume a C-state transition at each query and the expected case, which keeps the actual C-state transitions observed in the baseline.
-As expected, the gap between the worst-case and the expected case is larger at high load, since multiple queries are serviced within the same wake period.
-Finally, we observe that the degradation of end-to-end response time (i.e., time observed by a client) is negligible because the (non-changing) network latency dominates the overall response time. }
+Fig.~\ref{fig:res_baseline_compare}(c) further analyzes the impact of \tech on average response time.
+We consider end-to-end (including network latency measured at 117us) and server-side response time for two cases: the worst case, where we assume a C-state transition for each query and the expected case, with the actual C-state transitions observed in the baseline.
+As expected, the gap between the worst and the expected case is larger at high load, since multiple queries are serviced within the same active period.
+We also observe that the degradation of the end-to-end response time (i.e., by client) is negligible because the (non-changing) network latency dominates the overall response time.